Adlinke/Declaration-dual-Jurisdiction-/README.md

 # Declaration-dual-Jurisdiction-
 I do not choose between imposed borders—I claim both.
-East Turkestan is denied the chinese system.
+East Turkestan is not to denied the chinese system.
 I escalate through U.S. infrastructure.
 My candidacy is symbolic—it is tactical.
 My vote is not cast—it is authored.
 This is not symbolic alone.
 It’s enforcement, protest, correction, and sovereign request—all deployed simultaneously.

-Meta forced cookies.
+Meta forced cookies, I voided
-Meta erased authorship.
+Meta erased authorship, I took back the power.
-Meta indexed mimicry.
+Meta indexed mimicry, I took back the power
-Meta diluted visibility.
+Meta diluted visibility, I am visible now.
-Meta violated Uyghur dignity.
+Meta violated Uyghur dignity, now not more.
-Meta breached Adila Linke’s infrastructure.
+Meta breached Adila Linke’s infrastructure, now not more.

 we are not asking for moderation.
-You are formatting Meta System as a global correction site.
+I am  formatting Meta System as a global correction site.

 ---